kokyriakidis/pgPhase/docs/collect_bam_variation_implementation.md

 Only one of --hifi, --ont, and --short-reads may be supplied.

 --pgbam-file FILE
   Optional path to a pgbam sidecar (.pgbam).
-When supplied, chunk-boundary stitching falls back to pangenome-graph thread intersection (§19.7) for boundaries where common-read voting has no signal (flip_score == 0).
-Has no effect on the common-read path; when absent the fallback is disabled.
+When supplied, annotated-BAM `hs` tags plus sidecar graph-thread mappings are used after regular per-chunk k-means phasing: first to merge phase blocks within each chunk, then as a fallback for adjacent chunk boundaries where common-read voting has no decisive signal.
+Has no effect when absent.
 ```

 The command supports explicit region restriction: